-East of the M60’s journey through the most television genre of recent years
+East of the M60’s journey through the most enduring television genre of recent years

 Talent shows featuring assorted dog acts, multifarious dance groups and aspiring singers.
 It is hard not to imagine a typical TV schedule without them.
 The genre predates television itself, yet has over the last half century been a most enduring format (and I mean this most sincerely, folks).

 We have seen them all come and gone like Paul Squire and Steve Brookstein, or become TV legends like Les Dawson and Victoria Wood.
 This instalment of The Not So Perfect Ten focuses on TV talent shows over the last 50 years.